-- (f) groundwater pumped for irrigation that escapes as irrigation tailwater onto land other than that of the owner of the well unless permission has been granted by the occupant of the land receiving the discharge; - (g) for water produced from an artesian well, "waste" has the meaning assigned by Section 11.205, Texas Water Code; - (h) operating a deteriorated well; or - producing groundwater in violation of any District rule governing the withdrawal of groundwater through production limits on wells, managed depletion, or both. - "Well" means any artificial excavation located within the boundaries of the District dug or drilled for the purpose of exploring for or withdrawing groundwater, including water wells producing less water than desired by the well owner, test holes, and dry holes.
-Any reference to a "well" in terms of a requirement under these rules also applies to a "well system," as defined in this rule, except as specifically distinguished in these rules. - "Well owner" means the person or persons who own a possessory interest in: (1) the land upon which a well or well system is located or to be located; (2) the well or well system; or (3) the groundwater withdrawn from a well or well system. - (63)(66) "Well system" means two or more wells providing groundwater to a common distribution system, natural or artificial storage facility, or consumptive use. - (64)(67) "Withdraw" means the act of extracting or producing groundwater by pumping or other method. - (65)(68) "Year" means a calendar year (January 1 through December 31), except where the usage of the term clearly suggests otherwise.
+- (d) pollution or harmful alteration of groundwater in the aquifer by saltwater or by other deleterious matter admitted from another stratum or from the surface of the ground; - (e) willfully or negligently causing, suffering, or allowing groundwater to escape into any river, creek, natural watercourse, depression, lake, reservoir, drain, sewer, street, highway, road, or road ditch, or onto any land other than that of the owner of the well unless such discharge is authorized by permit, rule, or other order issued by the TCEQ under Chapter 26 of the Texas Water Code; - (f) groundwater pumped for irrigation that escapes as irrigation tailwater onto land other than that of the owner of the well unless permission has been granted by the occupant of the land receiving the discharge; - (g) for water produced from an artesian well, "waste" has the meaning assigned by Section 11.205, Texas Water Code; - (h) operating a deteriorated well; or - (i) producing groundwater in violation of any District rule governing the withdrawal of groundwater through production limits on wells, managed depletion, or both. - (64) "Well" means any artificial excavation located within the boundaries of the District dug or drilled for the purpose of exploring for or withdrawing groundwater, including water wells producing less water than desired by the well owner, test holes, and dry holes.
+Any reference to a "well" in terms of a requirement under these rules also applies to a "well system," as defined in this rule, except as specifically distinguished in these rules. - (65) "Well owner" means the person or persons who own a possessory interest in: (1) the land upon which a well or well system is located or to be located; (2) the well or well system; or (3) the groundwater withdrawn from a well or well system. - (66) "Well system" means two or more wells providing groundwater to a common distribution system, natural or artificial storage facility, or consumptive use. - (67) "Withdraw" means the act of extracting or producing groundwater by pumping or other method. - (68) "Year" means a calendar year (January 1 through December 31), except where the usage of the term clearly suggests otherwise.